Peter Callahan

-Peter Wirtz Callahan (born June 1, 1991) is a Belgian-American middle-distance runner who competed for Belgium at the 2016 European Athletics Championships.
+Peter Wirtz Callahan (born June 1, 1991) is a Belgian-American middle-distance runner.
+He is a Belgian National Champion over 1500m, an NCAA Champion in the DMR, and a four-time NCAA All-American.
+Callahan competed for Belgium at both the 2016 and 2018 European Athletics Championship in Amsterdam and Berlin respectively and also raced for the national team at the 2017 European Team Championships in Vaasa, Finland.
 In the course of his collegiate career, he first studied and ran at Princeton University before going to University of New Mexico.

 Running career

 High school

 Callahan attended and ran at North Shore Country Day School, where he was coached by Patrick McHugh.
 By the time he graduated in the summer of 2009, he recorded personal bests of 1:51.22 in the 800 meters and 4:05.20 in the mile.

 Callahan won three Illinois High School Association 1A state titles in (2008 - 4:20.52, 2009 - 4:15.30) 1600 meters. and (2009 - 1:51.22) 800 meters.

 Collegiate

 Callahan first attended and ran at Princeton University, where he graduated in 2013.
-While at Princeton, he was coached by Steve Dolan and set the school record in the indoor 1,000 meters at 2:20.78.
+While at Princeton, he was coached by Steve Dolan and Jason Vigilante and set the school record in the indoor 1,000 meters at 2:20.78.
+He first broke four minutes for the mile in the winter of his Junior year at Princeton with a time of 3:58.86 at the Sykes-Sabock Invitational at Penn State University.

 Callahan earned 7 Ivy League titles, 1 NCAA Division I Indoor Track title as a part of the Distance Medley team and 1 All-America at Princeton University.

 Due to skipping two seasons from multiple injuries, he got fifth year NCAA eligibility when he enrolled in a graduate program at University of New Mexico.

 While at University of New Mexico, Callahan placed fourth in the NCAA outdoor men's 1500 meters finals for two consecutive years, in 2014 and 2015.
 Callahan earned a Mountain West Conference Outdoor Track 1500 meter title.

 Callahan finished a graduate degree in Master of Science in Geography (Concentration in Environmental Studies) from University of New Mexico.